 ZAMBIA TWO RIVERS SAFARI – 7 nights / 8 days - PRICES ARE IN US$

-2 nights Nsefu Camp, Luangwa River, 2 nights Tena Tena Camp, and 3 nights Chiawa Camp or Chongwe River Camp, Lower Zambezi or Sausage Tree Camp. .
+2 nights Nsefu Camp, Luangwa River, 2 nights Tena Tena Camp, and 3 nights Chongwe River Camp, Lower Zambezi.

 A seven day safari combining 2 nights Nsefu Camp in Luangwa River, with walks and all day picnic drive, exploring the Nsefu sector followed by a transfer for 2 night to Tena Tena Camp either by game drive or walk.
 Visit the Lagoon, Buca Buca and watch the game come down to drink and feed.
-Then transferred to Mfuwe airport for flight to Lower Zambezi, spend 3 nights Chiawa Camp or Chongwe River Camp or Sausage Tree Camp.
-Transfer to either camp is through the park with chance of gameviewing Option of Night drives and bush walks.
+Then transferred to Mfuwe airport for flight to Lower Zambezi, spend 3 nights at Chongwe River Camp.
+Transfer to camp is through the park with chance of gameviewing Option of Night drives and bush walks.
 Full board accommodation, laundry, drinks (Except premium spirits, champagne, sparkling wine and premium wines), National Park fees and internal flights.
 All Game drives are in 4x4 safari vehicles.[Minimum 2 people].

 |DATES FROM||DATES TO||PER PERSON SHARING TWIN ROOM||SINGLE ROOM SUPPLEMENT|

 Prices are subject to currency fluctuations and may change.